 MSD has a long history of developing treatments for cardiovascular disease.
 More than 60 years ago, we introduced our first cardiovascular therapy – and our scientific efforts to understand and treat cardiovascular-related disorders have continued.
 Cardiovascular disease continues to be one of the most serious health challenges of the 21st century.
 Approximately 18 million people across the globe die every year, and in the United States, one person dies every 36 seconds from cardiovascular disease.

-Advancements in the treatment of cardiovascular disease can make a critical difference for patients around the world.
+Advancements in the treatment of cardiovascular disease can make a critical difference for patients and health systems around the world.
 At MSD, we strive for scientific excellence and innovation in all stages of research, from discovery through approval and life cycle management.
 We work with experts throughout the cardiovascular and pulmonary community to advance research that can help improve the lives of patients globally.

-Information for other currently enrolling cardiovascular studies can be found by visiting: https://www.msdclinicaltrials.com/.
+Information for other currently enrolling cardiovascular studies can be found by visiting: https://www.msdclinicaltrials.com/